siemens/ix/packages/documentation-redesign/docs/components/application-menu/guide.md

 1. Expand/collapse icon button: Expands and collapses the navigation menu.
 2. [Avatar button](#avatar-button,): Shows the logged-in user and provides access to user-related actions (optional)
    **Please note:** Only basic navigation and map navigation still use the avatar at this position.
-The new [application](.././application) frame uses the avatar inside the [application header](.././application-header).
+The new [application](../application-header).
 3. Navigation section: Navigates through the main parts of an application.
 4. [Bottom section](#bottom-section): Hosts infrastructural actions and additional content but does not navigate away from the selected main part.

 #### Avatar button

 The avatar button is optional.
 It shows information about the logged-in user.
 When collapsed it shows only the avatar, and when expanded it shows additional user information.
 A dropdown menu with user-related actions appears when selecting (note the available actions are specific to each application).
 The log out item is available by default.
 **Please note:** Only basic navigation and map navigation still use the avatar in the navigation menu.
-The new [application](.././application) frame uses the avatar inside the [application header](.././application-header).
+The new [application](../application-header).

 ![Avatar dropdown menu](https://www.figma.com/design/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1013-70909&mode=design&t=Ch2wsi2EtQ3sPBpS-11)